yuanyue-liu-group/EDI/README.md

 # EDI: Electron-Defect Interaction

-A Quantum ESPRESSO plugin for computing electron-defect scattering matrix elements and related quantities (e.g. carrier mobility) from first principles.
+A software package for first-principles calculations of electron-defect scattering matrix and related properties: spectral function, self energy (energy shift & lifetime), electrical conductivity, carrier mobility etc.

 Currently EDI supports the calculation of point defects.
 We are implementing the methods for extended defects (e.g. surfaces, grain boundaries).